 Club Staple Moves

 Just like any good period of time, the 2000s also offered us some club staple moves to whip out on any night on the town.
-Try lettin’ it rain and clearing it out with the Chicken Noodle Soup, get down with the Stanky Legg or let Audio Push teach you how to Jerk.
+Think Let It Rain, Chicken Noodle Soup or the Stanky Legg.

 Groove Therapy thinks of dance as a catalyst for mental, physical and social change.
 We’re a team of dance and music enthusiasts who are obsessed with learning, unlearning and contributing to the betterment of humanity.
 Groove Therapy teaches beginner weekly ‘no mirror, dim lights’ classes across Sydney and Melbourne in Australia.
-For those who cannot geographically attend, Groove Therapy has a series of online courses.
+For those who cannot geographically, physically (or emotionally) attend, Groove Therapy has a series of online courses.
 So join us, and get out of your head and into your body.